The Leaving Cert vs Leaving Cert Applied

 Is Leaving Cert Applied better than the traditional Leaving Cert?

 LCA also gives you a great insight into what college life is actually like.
-It gives you a taste of what doing assignments and tasks is actually like.
+It gives you a taste of what doing assignments and tasks is like.
 It also teaches you how to make deadlines with all of that work, again something that would be useful for college life.

 Having said that, although it does set you up better for college, LCA is viewed as the inferior form of the Leaving Cert.
 It is a common view among both young people and adults alike that LCA is only there to cater for the people who are quote on quote ‘Too Stupid’ to do the traditional one.
-This, in my opinion, is completely unfair and a form of discrimination.
+This, in my opinion, is wholly unfair and a form of discrimination.
 I think that the method in which LCA students learn should be implemented into the Traditional Leaving Cert, or better yet, scrap the Leaving Cert altogether and only use the LCA model.

-Furthermore, the Department has refused on multiple occasions to update the course which hasn’t been updated since its inception in the late 1990’s.
+Furthermore, the Department has refused to update the course on multiple occasions, which hasn’t been updated since its inception in the late 1990s.
 Which means it is ridiculously out of date.